zhixunpei/VegSegment_SR/README.md

 # Data

-- Data will be released soon.
 - Download the dataset.
-- Place the dataset folder to `/dataset/`.
+- Place the dataset folder to `/RtoM/dataset/`.

 ```shell
 ├─dataset